Pitson3/UdaConnect/README.md

 * `http://localhost:30001/api/` - Base path for Persons and Connections API
 * `http://localhost:30002/api/`  - Base bath for the Location API
 * `http://localhost:30000/` - Frontend ReactJS Application

+### Playing around with postman
+Import the potsman collection(postman.json) into your postman and then play around with the endpoints as per the use case.

 #### Deployment Note
 You may notice the odd port numbers being served to `localhost`.
 [By default, Kubernetes services are only exposed to one another in an internal network](https://kubernetes.io/docs/concepts/services-networking/service/).
 This means that `udaconnect-app` and `udaconnect-api` can talk to one another.
 For us to connect to the cluster as an "outsider", we need to a way to expose these services to `localhost`.